 A huge cheering section here for Mr. Becken, the rare competitor who can unite the KCMO / St. Louis cheering contingent in the room.

-Mr. Comerford’s Brazilian coffee comes from Fazenda Sao Domingos – learn more here, bring some home – as espresso, it tastes like “cigar and smoking wood, with balance and a sweet acidity.”
+Mr. Comerford’s Brazilian coffee comes from Fazenda Sao Domingos – learn more here, bring some home – as espresso, it tastes like “cigar and smoking wood, with balance and sweet acidity.”

 Capp notes: “a hint of smokiness…a sweetness like that of a raisin, nice and subtle.”